1. Who can apply to URI through TD?

 10. Are there other options for students who have been denied admission to TD?

 The reasons for admission denials are outlined in each notification letter.
-Depending on the reasons, students may be able to enroll at CCRI through the TD/CCRI Transfer Policy.
+Students may be able to enroll at CCRI and transfer into the university through the regular admission transfer policy.

 1. Should students file the Free Application for Federal Student Aid (FAFSA)?